Denali National Park and Preserve

 Recent Bird Sightings

 In Denali, you should always be prepared for sun, clouds, rain and snow.
 The summer temperatures from late May through early September gnerally average from 33 to 75 degrees.
-The heaviest rain is usually from June through August.
+The average high temperatures for the months of June, July and August are in the 60s, but the average low temperatures still get down to the low 40s in those months.
+It has been known to snow in August, and there is snow on the mountains year round.
+The heaviest rain is usually from June through August; these are the only months where the average monthly rainfall gets above 2 inches.

 Average Temperature (Monthly)